stonemjs/docs/src/docs/deployment.md

 ---
-title: Disabling layout and features
-icon: gears
+title: Deployment
-order: 3
+order: 4
-category:
+tag:
   - Guide
-tag:
-  - disable

-navbar: false
-sidebar: false

-breadcrumb: false
-pageInfo: false
-contributors: false
-editLink: false
-lastUpdated: false
-prev: false
-next: false
-comment: false
-footer: false

-backtotop: false
 ---

 You can disable some function and layout on the page by setting the Frontmatter of the page.